csdiehl16/csdiehl16.github.io/src/content/blog/post-3.md

 ## Where to store the data

 For this task, I didn’t need to keep the data beyond a single user session.
 I also just wanted to look at one dataset, or table, at a time.
-I wanted to stay focused on refining the LLM’s response to prompts and building a seamless generative UI.
-In fact the only reason I really needed a database at all, was to make SQL queries.
+I wanted to stay focused on refining the LLM’s response to prompts and building a seamless **generative UI.**

 So in today’s ecosystem I had a lot of choices.